Skip to main content

 # Add a new keytool import line PRIOR to 'update-ca-trust' for the certificate

-sh -c "keytool -import -trustcacerts -storepass changeit -noprompt -alias TARGET_ALIAS -file /etc/pki/ca-trust/source/anchor/TARGET_HOSTNAME.pem &&
+command: -c "keytool -import -trustcacerts -storepass changeit -noprompt -alias TARGET_ALIAS -file /etc/pki/ca-trust/source/anchors/PRIVATE_CERT.pem &&

 update-ca-trust &&